, "serverDownMessage":"Internal server error, please try again after some time"

 Aadhaar is the world’s largest biometric identity project.
 The project’s implementation for welfare delivery to India’s socio-economically marginalized population since 2010 has brought forth a national debate on questions of inclusion, social justice, democratic governance and economic development.
 These concerns have global salience given the interest expressed by developing nations in implementing similar biometric identity systems.
 Aadhaar has brought about transformational changes in the efficient delivery of services in the Indian public and the private sector.
 With this digital transformation of identification, new challenges pertaining to the creation of IT infrastructures, access, exclusion of legitimate beneficiaries and data security have emerged.
 These challenges need to be understood to better fulfill the potential for data-driven empowerment and inclusive growth promised by Aadhaar and other forms of digital identification.

-- Build a global research ecosystem for Digital Identity, with a focus on India
+Build a global research ecosystem for Digital Identity, with a special focus on India

 Since its inception, the initiative has offered funding support to emerging and established researchers in India and internationally to study the Aadhaar ecosystem from multiple perspectives.
 Research fellows and faculty affiliates at DIRI have advanced the scholarly dialogue on Aadhaar’s role in offering a digital identity to marginalized populations to bring about greater transparency in welfare delivery and foster financial inclusion.